The shriveled yellow, brown, or purple morsels known as raisins are actually grapes that have been dried in the sun or in a food dehydrator.

 For endurance athletes, raisins are a great alternative for expensive sports chews and gels.
 They offer a quick source of much-needed carbohydrates and can help improve your performance.

-A 2011 study found that raisins were just as effective as a brand of sports jelly beans in improving performance for athletes engaging in moderate- to high-intensity endurance exercise.
+A found that raisins were just as effective as a brand of sports jelly beans in improving performance for athletes engaging in moderate- to high-intensity endurance exercise.

 Fiber helps aid your digestion by softening and increasing the weight and size of your stool.
 Bulkier stools are easier to pass and can help prevent constipation.

 Fiber also helps keep you full for longer because it slows down the emptying of your stomach.
 If you’re trying to lose weight, eating fibrous foods may help.

 Fiber also plays a role in cholesterol levels.
 Dietary fiber is known to decrease levels of the “bad” low-density lipoprotein (LDL) type of cholesterol.

 Raisins are a good source of iron.
 One-half cup of raisins contains 1.3 milligrams of iron.
 That’s about 7 percent of the recommended daily amount for most adult females, and 16 percent for adult men.